zeh/key-action-binder-as3/README.md

 	var runSpeed:Number = binder.getActionValue("run-speed"); // Value will be between 0 and
 	var speedX:Number = binder.getActionValue("axis-x"); // Value will be between -1 and 1
 	var speedY:Number = binder.getActionValue("axis-y");

+You can also restrict the value to specific players:

+	var speedX:Number = binder.getActionValue("axis-x", 0); // Only check player 1 (gamepad index 0)

 ### Stopping and resuming